Community Development

 Join Us in Restoring Hope

-The Sunway Desa Mentari Community Observatory Programme is more than just a project – it is a long-term and multi-pronged solution to create a better future for the Desa Mentari community, and it’s eradicate extreme poverty.
+The Sunway Desa Mentari Community Observatory Programme is more than just a project.
+It is a partnership of many private-public organisations.
+We are rallying all Malaysians, businesses, and organisations to create a better future for the Desa Mentari community.